-Issued and approved by Hermes Investment Management Limited which is authorised and regulated by the Financial Conduct Authority.
+Some of the information provided in this document was obtained from a third party and has not been reviewed by Federated Hermes for accuracy.
+This document does not constitute, in whole or in part, an offering memorandum.
+Issued and approved by Hermes Investment Management Limited ("HIML") which is authorised and regulated by the Financial Conduct Authority.
 Registered address: Sixth Floor, 150 Cheapside, London EC2V 6ET.
 Telephone calls may be recorded for training and monitoring purposes.
-Potential investors in the United Kingdom are advised that compensation may not be available under the United Kingdom Financial Services Compensation Scheme.
+BD010406.
+0013495 08/22